 EDL 7781.
 Practicum II.
 1 semester hour.

-Prerequisite: Admission to the add-on certification program in educational leadership.
+Prerequisite: Admission to the add-on certification program in educational leadership.Provides candidates an opportunity to engage in

 Provides candidates an opportunity to engage in field-based experiential learning activities related to educational leadership under the guidance of a practicing administrator.
 The practicum takes place in a real setting and is accompanied by a seminar.